 SINGER Start 1304 Sewing Machine

 Singer offers some great machines for beginners.
 They are great for kids.

 This Start 1304 model is basic, simple and easy to use.
 It has 6 built-in stitches all with pre-set stitch and stitch length.

 All your kid should do is choose a stitch and start sewing.
 This is great because with the pre-set length you don’t have to guess how long the stitch should be.
 Choose the right length and sew!

 For basic sewing, you can choose the straight stitch.
 If you want to sew an applique you have a zigzag stitch.
 Blind hem stitch is great for decorations.

-Experience of “my parents” is that it is super!
+The experience of “my parents” is that it is super!
 They all agree their kids found this machine great for learning and easy to use!